insidemordecai/website/content/posts/202304-tracing-url-request/index.md

 Once the browser sends a request, before it gets to the server it will pass through a firewall.

 A firewall is a network security device that monitors incoming and outgoing network traffic and decides whether to allow or block specific traffic based on a defined set of security rules.
-This can be hardware, software, software-as-a service (SaaS), public cloud, or private cloud (virtual).

 Its main function is to protect the network from threat actors so when you type `google.com`, the request passes through the firewall on its way to Google's servers where depending on the security rules access may be denied.